Algoma District: Administrative history

+The district seat is Sault Ste.
+Marie, Ontario.
+However, it is noted that Thessalon is where the Algoma District Services Administration Board is located.

 As the population grew and the northern and northwestern boundaries of Ontario were determined by the Judicial Committee of the Privy Council, Algoma shrank.
 Other districts were created from it by the provincial government of Ontario: